 Markleton is a very small town located in the state of Pennsylvania.
 With a population of 1,311 people and just one neighborhood, Markleton is the 756th largest community in Pennsylvania.
-Markleton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Markleton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Markleton is generally considered to be a blue-collar town.
-40.30% of the Markleton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Markleton is a blue-collar town, with 40.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Markleton is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Markleton who work in management occupations (8.26%), office and administrative support (7.08%), and food service (6.24%).

 Markleton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.